 - Ability to investigate the value of financial assets

 - Skills necessary to perform a lifestyle analysis

 While these skills and abilities certainly can’t hurt the divorcing client, using your divorce lawyers to fill your forensic accounting needs also has some big disadvantages.
-As I discuss in my upcoming book Lifestyle Analysis in Divorce Cases: Investigating Spending and Finding Hidden Income and Assets (being published by the American Bar Association), using an outside forensic accountant is preferable for the following reasons:
+As I discuss in my book Lifestyle Analysis in Divorce Cases: Investigating Spending and Finding Hidden Income and Assets, using an outside forensic accountant is preferable for the following reasons: